Great Barrier Island: Settlements

 The population lives mostly in coastal settlements.
 Tryphena, in Tryphena Harbour at the southern end, is the largest settlement.
-Other communities are Okupu and Whangaparapara in the south-west, Port Fitzroy and Okiwi in the north, and Claris and Medlands in the south-east.
+Other communities are Okupu and Whangaparapara in the south-west, Port Fitzroy and Ōkiwi in the north, and Claris and Medlands in the south-east.
 The population swells substantially from October to May.
 The island has become a favourite holiday destination in the darker months, due its superbly dark sky and the astrophotography and stargazing opportunities this offers.
 In 2017 the island was given Dark Sky Sanctuary status by the IDA.
 Its relative remoteness offers solitude, and the sustainable off-grid lifestyle of its inhabitants is something many visitors like to experience.

 Without reticulated electricity, most houses use solar panels and a battery bank to generate and store power.
 Wind and water turbines and solar water heaters are also used.
 Diesel generators, which used to be the main power source, are now mostly used as back-up.

 From the end of February 2007, the island was seen around the world as the setting for the BBC One reality show Castaway, which was filmed there for three months.

 Transport

-There are two airfields, Great Barrier Aerodrome at Claris and Okiwi Airfield.
-Barrier Air operate services from Auckland Airport and North Shore Aerodrome to Claris.
-Flight time is approximately 35 minutes from Auckland Airport.
-Barrier Air will also commence a service from Claris to Tauranga in December 2022.
+There are two airfields on the island, Great Barrier Aerodrome at Claris and Okiwi Airfield.
+Barrier Air operates services from Auckland Airport, North Shore Aerodrome, and Tauranga to Claris.
+Flight time is approximately 30 minutes from Auckland Airport.
 Sunair operates between Claris and Hamilton, Tauranga, Whangārei and Whitianga.

 SeaLink operates a passenger, car and freight ferry.
-This ferry operates from Wynyard Wharf in Auckland city to Tryphena (several times weekly).
+This ferry operates from Wynyard Wharf in Auckland City to Tryphena (several times weekly).
 Sailing time is approximately four and a half hours.

-Other travel options: Barrier Express fast ferry from Sandspit or Auckland.
-Flight Hauraki, Christian Aviation, Auckland Seaplanes, Heletranz, Oceania Helicopters.
+Other ways to access the island include by seaplane or water taxi.